whyboris/utilitarianism.net/content/textbook.md

 date: 2023-01-29
 ---

-Below is an online textbook that aims to provide a concise, accessible, and engaging introduction to modern utilitarianism, targeted at a university undergraduate level.
+This is an online textbook aiming to provide a concise, accessible, and engaging introduction to modern utilitarianism, targeted at the undergraduate level.

 For a high-school level introduction, see [Utilitarianism: Simply Explained](/utilitarianism-for-high-school-students/).